 Prior to 1962, the 10 and 12 were only labeled "Very Old" (instead of with two "verys") and will have red tax stamps.
 In 1962, the 10 and 12 began appearing with a green Bottled-in-Bond stamp, but were still called "Very Old."
-In 1964, the labels for the 10 and 12 were restyled and renamed "Very Xtra Old" and Very Very Old," respectively.
-(You will find bottled-1963 VVOF but it seems these weren't actually readied for retail sale until 1964).
+In 1964 (or perhaps later 1963), the labels for the 10 and 12 were restyled and renamed "Very Xtra Old" and Very Very Old," respectively.
+You will find bottled-1963 12yo VVOF in both name styles, but we're not sure if these weren't actually labeled for retail sale until 1964.

 Very Old Fitzgeralds are often found with a personalized label -- typically on the shoulder -- stating that it was bottled for a person or organization.
 This was a service promoted around the holiday season, similar to the way you can get a custom-engraved bottle of Johnnie Walker Blue today.
 Other editions were special releases, bottled exclusively for certain people and organizations (notably the Chicago Blackhawks and Wirtz family), and some may read "Barrel 121 Proof" on the shoulder label.

 There were also special-edition decanters younger than the 8-year-old; however, these tend to qualify as just "Old Fitzgerald" (which can still be quite collectible) rather than being in the "Very..." category.